pleo-io/node-challenge/README.md

 Please let us know how long the challenge takes you.
 We're not looking for how speedy or lengthy you are.
 It's just really to give us a clearer idea of what you've produced in the time you decided to take.
 Feel free to go as big or as small as you want.

+## Description

+First of all thanks for the opportunity to make this challenge.
+It is very interesting.
+It might take one or two days to finish it.

+My first solution approach is:
+ [ ] Create the expensive API under the endpoint GET `/expenses` with defined search criteria and allows some pagination.
+ [ ] Define a presenter layer (a.k.a controllers) by extracting the routing callback functions into a different file.
+ [ ] Add a docker-compose file to wrap all the infrastructure so that it does not need to have it in local machine.
+ [ ] Refactor the configuration to get them from environment variables.

+ If I have time
+ [ ] Add Graphql presenter layer.

 ## Install

 Make sure that you have a modern version of `yarn` that supports workspaces (`>= 1.0`), then run: